lzoubek/log-checker/README.md

 ## How does it work?
  * before test method runs, a testng listener checks for annotations and for each @LogFile remembers number of lines
- * after test method finished listener checks each @Logfile again to see the difference.
+ * after test method finished, listener checks each @Logfile again to see the difference.
 If something was appended to logfile and there is a match on failOn expression, method is marked as FAILED.

 ## Example